 I macerate rose petals during the summer months to add the healing qualities of the fermented Rose to toning Rose distillate and restoring Rose Otto to capture full spectrum of nutrition. as a result, the formula is enriched with beautifying vitamins, antioxidants, essential fatty acids to activate the skin’s natural defence skills.

-not to overwhelm skin, my treatment consists of less than 10 ingredients.
-I believe that the less ingredients the better, my magic number is 7. we let bio-actives support the skin’s healing and growing abilities, but we cannot force skin doing something that it is not supposed to do by nature’s design. also with pure oils we really need little due to their potency and great concentration.
+not to overwhelm skin, my formulas consist of 7 ingredients.
+I believe in less but better. we cannot force the skin doing what it is not supposed to do by nature’s design. with pure oils we really need little due to their potency and great concentration.

-sometimes frugality is beneficial. then goodness is appreciated and goes to where it is needed, giving an incredible boost.
+sometimes frugality is beneficial. then goodness is appreciated and goes to where it is needed, and gives an incredible boost.

 the best way to activate skin and restore its resilience is to let it heal on its own.

 skin’s wellbeing depends on body’s wellbeing aka balanced working of its systems. improving skin’s condition is a process, it may take some time and may feel uncomfortable at times.